Crebs/ImageManager/README.md

 ImageManager
 ============

-Objective-C object used for lazy loading images
+Contains: Objective-C object used for lazy loading images and UIImage category for resizing images.